Fort McMurray Airport

 📖 Plain English Explanation:

-Conditions will gradually change to become: Winds will be variable in direction at 3 kt.
-Weather conditions: FCST, FCST.
+Temporary conditions (lasting less than an hour at a time) may include: Weather conditions: FCST, FCST.
+Overcast skies at 3000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 📚 Understanding TAF Forecasts